Matchlock: History

 The earliest form of matchlock in Europe appeared by 1411 and in the Ottoman Empire by 1425.
 This early arquebus was a hand cannon with a serpentine lever to hold matches.
 However this early arquebus did not have the matchlock mechanism traditionally associated with the weapon.
 The exact dating of the matchlock addition is disputed.
 The first references to the use of what may have been matchlock arquebuses (tüfek) by the Janissary corps of the Ottoman Army date them from 1394 to 1465.
 However it is unclear whether these were arquebuses or small cannons as late as 1444, but according to Gábor Ágoston the fact that they were listed separately from cannons in mid-15th century inventories suggest they were handheld firearms, though he admits this is disputable.
 Godfrey Goodwin dates the first use of the matchlock arquebus by the Janissaries to no earlier than 1465.
 The idea of a serpentine later appeared in an Austrian manuscript dated to the mid-15th century.
+According to Korean historian Hyeok Hweon Kang, writing for the American Society of Arms Collectors in 2022, the evidence for a European origin of the matchlock is “overwhelming”.
 The first dated illustration of a matchlock mechanism dates to 1475, and by the 16th century they were universally used.
 During this time the latest tactic in using the matchlock was to line up and send off a volley of musket balls at the enemy.
 This volley would be much more effective than single soldiers trying to hit individual targets.